tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 We included, for example, VALIDATION_DECIMALLATITUDE_INRANGE and VALIDATION_DECIMALLONGITUDE_INRANGE, but not the corresponding NOTEMPTY tests VALIDATION_DECIMALLATITUDE_NOTEMPTY and VALIDATION_DECIMALLONGITUDE_NOTEMPTY.
 This is entirely appropriate for `Quality Assurance` where we can set `MultiRecord` `Measures` that return COMPLETE if the STANDARD and INRANGE `Validations` have a Response.result of COMPLIANT.
 If, however, we wish to perform `Quality Control` and improve the fitness of a candiate data set, it will be very helpful to isolate and count which records have empty values for these critical terms, and which have out of range values (and we would include `MultiRecord` `Measures` that count outcomes).
 The kind and scope of data cleanup work that may be needed will differ depending on the distribution of these distinct kinds of problem in the data set.

-(3) Selection of a threshold value for dwc:coordinateUncertaintyInMeters in relation to an analysis grid is fraught with complexities for the unwary.
-See: Zermoglio et al, 2022, sections on [Coordinates and Grid Systems)[https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#coordinates-grid-systems) and [Table of feature types and default geographic radials](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#table-default-geographic-radial) and [geographic radial](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#geographic-radial).
+(3) Selection of a threshold value for `dwc:coordinateUncertaintyInMeters` in relation to an analysis grid is fraught with complexities for the unwary.
+See: Zermoglio et al. (2022) sections on [Coordinates and Grid Systems)[https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#coordinates-grid-systems) and [Table of feature types and default geographic radials](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#table-default-geographic-radial) and [geographic radial](https://docs.gbif.org/georeferencing-quick-reference-guide/1.0/en/#geographic-radial).

-This will be moot for this `Use Case` if we refine the `Use Case` to not include a specific threshold value for dwc:coordinateUncertaintyInMeters.
+This will be moot for this `Use Case` if we refine the `Use Case` to not include a specific threshold value for `dwc:coordinateUncertaintyInMeters`.

 (4) We have not included any `MultiRecord` `Measures` in this `Use Case`, so we don't have any formal support for either `Quality Control` or `Quality Assurance`.

 The initial focus is on `Quality Assurance`, so we would expect to add `Multi Record` `Measures` such as MULTIRECORD_MEASURE_QA_DECIMALLATITUDE_INRANGE.
-For this filtering, we only need to check that the value of `dwc:decimalLatitude` is in range, that is that the VALIDATION_DECIMALLATITUDE_INRANGE Test returns COMPLIANT.
+For this filtering, we only need to check that the value of `dwc:decimalLatitude` is in range, i.e., that the VALIDATION_DECIMALLATITUDE_INRANGE Test returns COMPLIANT.

 If we want to support `Quality Control` as well, we would add `Measures` such as MULTIRECORD_MEASURE_COUNT_COMPLIANT_DECIMALLATITUDE_NOTEMPTY and MULTIRECORD_MEASURE_COUNT_COMPLIANT_DECIMALLATITUDE_INRANGE, and we would want to also include counts that assess NOTEMPTY as well as INRANGE, so that we can determine how many records have empty values for `dwc:decimalLatitude` and how many have out of range values.
 This would allow us to determine the kind and scope of data cleanup work that may be needed to improve the fitness of the data for this `Use Case`.

 Iteration 2

 Definition:
-* A bdqffdq:UseCase for improving the quality of and selecting dwc:Occurrence records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
-This use case filters for occurrence records that meet criteria for a known species at a known location and date.
+* A `bdqffdq:UseCase` for improving the quality of, and selecting `dwc:Occurrence` records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
+This `Use Case` filters for occurrence records that meet criteria for a known species at a known location and date.
 Records can be further filtered to meet the requirements of a particular distribution modeling analysis.
 Filtered records can then be combined with environmental data derived from occurrence locations to evaluate robust spatial distribution models, including Maxent (Phillips et al. 2006) and generalized linear and additive models (Guisan et al. 2002).
 Models will be further assessed via systematic surveys in areas with high predicted occurrence and low record density.
 Project outputs are: (1) recommendations for robust species distribution modelling methods for tree species, (2) a suite of environmental variables for the selected species, and (3) improved “expert distribution” envelopes derived from modelling.

 Revised fitness requirements:
- * Data are fit for the use case bdqval:SDM-Trees when records have:
+ * Data are fit for the use case `bdqval:SDM-Trees` when records have:
-   * A scientific name (dwc:scientificName) that can be resolved in the configured taxonomic source authority (default: GBIF Backbone Taxonomy).
+   * A scientific name `(dwc:scientificName`) that can be resolved in the configured taxonomic source authority (default: GBIF Backbone Taxonomy).
-   * A non-empty dwc:basisOfRecord whose value is valid in the configured basisOfRecord source authority.
+   * A non-empty `dwc:basisOfRecord` whose value is valid in the configured basisOfRecord source authority.
-   * A non-empty dwc:occurrenceStatus whose value is valid in the configured occurrenceStatus source authority.
+   * A non-empty `dwc:occurrenceStatus` whose value is valid in the configured occurrenceStatus source authority.
-   * Non-empty decimal coordinates (dwc:decimalLatitude and dwc:decimalLongitude) with values that are interpretable as numbers and within valid geographic ranges.
+   * Non-empty decimal coordinates (`dwc:decimalLatitude` and `dwc:decimalLongitude`) with values that are interpretable as numbers and within valid geographic ranges.
-   * Coordinate uncertainty in meters (dwc:coordinateUncertaintyInMeters), when present, that is interpretable as a number and within a valid numeric range.
+   * Coordinate uncertainty in meters (`dwc:coordinateUncertaintyInMeters`), when present, that is interpretable as a number and within a valid numeric range.
-   * A non-empty year (dwc:year) that is interpretable as an integer and is within configured temporal bounds (bdqval:earliestValidDate to bdqval:latestValidDate).
+   * A non-empty year (`dwc:year`) that is interpretable as an integer and is within configured temporal bounds (`bdqval:earliestValidDate` to `bdqval:latestValidDate`).
-   * An ISO 8601–valid event date (dwc:eventDate) when present, and (where applicable) event-date components MAY be used to fill missing dwc:year/month/day from dwc:eventDate.
+   * An ISO 8601–valid event date (`dwc:eventDate`) when present, and (where applicable) event-date components MAY be used to fill missing `dwc:year`/`dwc:month`/`dwc:day` from `dwc:eventDate`.
-   * There is a valid value in dwc:licence.
+   * There is a valid value in `dc:license`.

 Included SingleRecord Tests:
 * VALIDATION_SCIENTIFICNAME_NOTEMPTY, VALIDATION_SCIENTIFICNAME_FOUND, AMENDMENT_SCIENTIFICNAME_FROM_SCIENTIFICNAMEID,